 C40 is a network of the world’s megacities committed to addressing climate change.
-C40 supports cities to collaborate effectively, share knowledge and drive meaningful, measurable and sustainable action on climate change.
+C40 supports cities in collaborating effectively, sharing knowledge and driving meaningful, measurable and sustainable climate action.

-1. WHAT DO YOU THINK IS THE POSITIVE IMPACT FROM YOUR EVENT?
+1. WHAT DO YOU THINK IS THE BIGGEST POSITIVE IMPACT OF YOUR EVENT?

-The 2019 C40 World Mayors Summit in Copenhagen was the largest event C40 has ever held both in terms of the number of attendees, but also the scope and ambition of the content.
-More than 120 cities were represented, and delegations included 76 mayors and 25 Deputy Mayors, as well as 54 high-level speakers from all over the world.
+The 2019 C40 World Mayors Summit in Copenhagen was the largest event C40 has ever held, both in terms of the number of attendees, but also in terms of the scope and ambition of the content.
+More than 120 cities were represented, and delegations included 76 mayors, 25 deputy mayors and 54 high-level speakers from all over the world.

-Creating a worldwide climate coalition with great inspiration, hope and determination, was probably the most positive impact of this event.
-C40 and the city of Copenhagen as host city wanted to offer the experience of sustainable and inclusive solutions in all aspects of the event organisation.
-Alongside the main summit, the city of Copenhagen developed a citizen focused climate festival, Live Like Tomorrow, which concluded with a climate march for over 11,000 citizens, which truly engaged the city and its citizens in the event with benefits for both the city and the international event participants.
+Creating a worldwide climate coalition working towards a common goal, fuelled by hope and determination, was the biggest positive impact of this event.
+C40 and the City of Copenhagen as the host of the event, wanted to offer participants the experience of sustainable and inclusive event management.
+Alongside the main summit, the city of Copenhagen developed a citizen focused climate festival, Live Like Tomorrow, which culminated in a climate march of over 11,000 citizens.
+This truly engaged the city and its citizens in the event, benefitting the city, the planet and the international event participants.

 2. WHAT DO YOU KNOW ABOUT YOUR NEGATIVE FOOTPRINT?

-On international transportation, obviously, international guests' flights accounted for the biggest CO2 emission of the event.
-As part of the registration system and communication, all guests were recommended to travel by train where possible.
-The summit sessions were streamed on Facebook with more than 90,000 views, and uploaded to YouTube post event, so it was possible to follow the event without being there in person.
+Naturally the air travel of our international guests accounted for most of the event’s CO2 emissions.
+However, efforts were made to reduce international travel.
+As part of the registration system and communication, all guests were recommended to travel by train when possible.
+The summit sessions were streamed on Facebook with more than 90,000 views and uploaded to YouTube afterwards, making it possible to follow the event without being there in person.

-Regarding on-site transportation, airport transfers and other in-city rides for Mayors and VIP speakers were organised with a Danish taxi company using electric vehicles.
-The City of Copenhagen offered free public transport passes for city delegates and other speakers and, in addition, 100 bikes were accessible for free to all Summit attendees as a promotion of the Copenhagen way of living.
+Regarding on-site transportation, airport transfers and other in-city rides for Mayors and VIP speakers were arranged with a Danish taxi company that uses electric vehicles.
+The City of Copenhagen offered free public transport passes for city delegates and other speakers.
+Furthermore 100 bikes were accessible free of charge to all summit attendees, as a way of promoting the Copenhagen way of life.
 Free shuttles were also available for three days, looping between the main venues.

-C40 and the city of Copenhagen jointly ensured to deliver a close to zero paper event.
-No leaflets or brochures, printing limited to the minimum such as only necessary working papers.
-Instead, we used online promotional tools (e.g. on-line registration, on-line communication material and resources, digital screens), and accreditations were made of recyclable elements and were collected at the end of the event to be recycled.
+C40 and the city of Copenhagen collaborated to ensure a close to zero-paper event.
+There were no leaflets or brochures, so printing was limited only to the most necessary paperwork.
+Instead, we used online promotional tools (e.g. online registration, online communication material and resources, digital screens), and accreditations were made of recyclable components, to be collected and recycled at the end of the event.

-Minimization of waste was one of our key objectives, which led to no single-use items and waste collection via an appropriate system of waste sorting, collection and recycling.
-We also approved a no goodies principal, including for high level stakeholders: instead, the City of Copenhagen offered them an immersive Danish experience with free passes for Culture Night.
+Minimization of waste was one of our key goals, which that no single-use items were used and that waste was sorted, collected and recycled via an appropriate system.
+We also applied a no goodies principal -- even for high level stakeholders.
+Instead, the City of Copenhagen offered them an immersive Danish experience with free passes to the city’s Culture Night.
 This enriching alternative was very much appreciated!

 3. WHAT ARE YOU PARTICULARLY PROUD OF WHEN IT COMES TO SUSTAINABILITY?

-Ahead of the Summit, C40 had an ambitious sustainable and inclusive vision for this event.
-We are particularly proud to have co-built the sustainability profile of the event alongside the city of Copenhagen and all our partners and funders, from the PCO, the hotels, the caterer, all the suppliers and subcontractors.
-We made this ambition visible to our guests, on our website, on the summit app, and on-site.
-This was praised by several of our speakers on stage, who then became live ambassadors, whether in the room or following the summit remotely.
-This also inspired our Mayors who went back home with practical inclusive and alternative solutions.
+Ahead of the Summit, C40 had an ambitious vision of sustainability and inclusion for this event.
+We are particularly proud to have co-built the sustainability profile of the event alongside the City of Copenhagen and all our partners and funders: the PCO, the hotels, the caterers, the suppliers and the subcontractors.
+We made this ambition clear to our guests on our website, on the summit app, and on-site at the event.
+This was praised by several of our speakers on stage or following the summit remotely, and they have gone on to become live ambassadors of our mission.
+This also inspired the mayors and leaders at the event, who then brought inclusive and alternative practices back home with them.

-4. WHAT WOULD YOU HAVE LIKED TO DO BETTER REGARDING SUSTAINABILITY?
+4. WHAT WOULD YOU HAVE LIKED TO HAVE DONE BETTER REGARDING SUSTAINABILITY?

-A longer planning phase could have enabled us to make the summit sustainability profile stronger and more innovative.
-For example, getting a better overview of guest modes of travel, implementing it into the registration system to track travels.
-We would also have loved to make a bigger effort out of the virtual participation in the conference, which would have broadened the impact and reach.
+A longer planning phase would have enabled us to make the summit sustainability profile stronger and more innovative.
+For example, getting a better overview of the guests’ modes of travel and thus being able to track travel more precisely in our registration system.
+We would also have loved to put more effort into the virtual participation options, which could have broadened the impact and reach of the conference.

 5. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING VENUE SPACES?

-Creating a genuine branding continuity from one space to another with the intention to inspire and nudge your guests to act sustainably, will make it a unique immersive experience that people will feel, share and remember.
+Creating an overarching branding strategy and incorporating it into all aspects of your event with the intention of inspiring your guests to act sustainably, will make it a unique, immersive experience that they will want to share and remember.

-Engage in a dialogue with the venue space on sustainability measures and set high standards for the sustainability profile of the event.
-Sustainability often spurs innovative ideas and solutions (and often cuts cost).
-Drive demand for high ambition sustainability to make it the standard!
+Engage in a dialogue with the venues about sustainability measures and set high standards for the climate profile of the event.
+Sustainability often spurs innovative ideas and solutions (and often cuts costs).
+Drive up demand for ambitious sustainability to make it the new standard!

 6. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING SUSTAINABLE ACCOMMODATION?

 Check the national and international sustainable standards of hotels.
-Evaluate how willing they are (or not) to play an active role in your guests' experience: Are they happy to support your efforts and to play an active role as well and to make it visible, or do they prefer to stick to their standards?
+Evaluate how willing they are (or not) to play an active role in your guests' experience: are they happy to support your sustainability efforts or would they prefer to stick to their own standards?

 7. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING SUSTAINABLE TRAVEL & TRANSPORT?

 Copenhagen is a city perfect for green transportation solutions.
-For airport transfers or in-city transports, ensure to identify the less impactful mobility solutions: Walking, cycling, public transport, electric cars, taxis and buses and look to form relationships with them.
-This can become a key part of your event’s green message.
+For airport transfers or in-city transport, ensure to identify the most sustainable options: walking, cycling, public transport, electric cars, taxis and buses and look to create partnerships when possible.
+This can become a key part of your event’s green strategy.

-Identify at a very early stage how you want to calculate and to compensate for the travel and transport carbon footprint of your event.
-Place it at the core of your policy, and raise awareness on the registration platform, on your website, on the event’s app.
-If possible and a large number of international guests, track modes of travel early on the registration platform.
+Identify at a very early stage how you want to calculate and to compensate for the transportation emissions of your event.
+Make it a priority and raise awareness on the registration platform, on your website and on the event’s app.
+If you are dealing with a large number of international guests, consider tracking modes of travel on the registration platform in good time.

 8. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING SUSTAINABLE FOOD?

-The key is to establish a partnership with the caterer, and to co-create the offer.
-Choose seasonal and local products, organic ones as much as possible, and adapt the offer to the observation of the buffets to limit food waste to the minimum.
-The easiest way to lower the carbon footprint associated with catering is to serve only vegetarian food, including several vegan options.
+The key is to establish a partnership with the caterer and to co-create the offer.
+Choose seasonal and local products, and organic ones when possible.
+Adapt the offer so that food waste is kept to a minimum at buffets.
+The easiest way to lower the carbon footprint associated with catering is to serve only vegetarian food and to include several vegan options.

 Part of the success is ensuring that your delegates know why you’ve made that choice.
-Be an educator, share information such as the CO2 impact in a simple and visual way with your guests, so they become more aware, and adapt their behaviour accordingly.
-You could include the food origin, quality, invite them to serve themselves twice rather than not being able to finish their plate, use tap water and no single use items.
-Because we presented it as a sustainable choice, we did not receive any complaint from anyone about this, in fact to the contrary it was praised as a “walking the talk” action.
+Be an educator and share information -- such as the event’s CO2 impact -- in a simple and visual way with your guests.
+This is how they can become more aware and adapt their behaviour accordingly.
+You could include the origin and quality of the food and encourage them to take two servings, rather than not to be able to finish their plate.
+Using tap water and avoiding single use items should also be promoted throughout.
+Because this all was presented as a sustainability decision, we receive no complaint from anyone.
+On the contrary, these catering choices were praised as “walking the talk”.

-We worked with the venue, who weighed the wasted food each day and we sought to communicate about the waste to raise awareness the following summit day.
+We worked with the venue, who weighed the wasted food each day, and we sought to raise awareness about the wasted food the following summit day.

-9. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING A SUSTAINABLE USE OF MATERIALS AND COMMUNICATION?
+9. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING THE SUSTAINABLE USE OF MATERIALS AND COMMUNICATION?

-Have the ambition to apply the reduce, reuse, recycle principle at all stages of your event preparations as well as on site.
-Deliver a close to zero paper event: Avoid any leaflets or brochures, limit printing to only necessary working papers, avoid goodies, collect waste, recycle, make all this policy visible, so everyone can endorse these efforts and contribute on an individual level.
+Strive to apply the “reduce, reuse, recycle” principle to all stages of your event: before, during and after.
+Deliver a close to zero-paper event: avoid any leaflets or brochures, limit printing to only the necessary paperwork, avoid goodies, collect waste, recycle, and make all this policy visible so that everyone can endorse yours efforts and contribute on an individual level.

-Scenography can also be built with all the above principles: Local and recyclable materials, plants and flowers, no single use plastic, etc.
+Scenography can also be built using all the above principles: local and recyclable materials, plants and flowers, no single use plastic, etc.